Police Brutality Statistics

 Who are the most common victims of police violence?

 Now that we’ve looked at police brutality from a regional perspective, we’ll analyze its victims.
-Revisiting The Washington Post’s database, which has tracked more than 8,600 fatal police shootings since 2015, the data shows that police brutality is a problem that affects people across demographic groups.
+Revisiting The Washington Post’s database, which has tracked 10,429 fatal police shootings since 2015, the data shows police brutality is a problem that affects people across demographic groups.

-Although about half of the estimated 1,000 people shot and killed by police every year in the United States are white — the proportional weight of police violence hits communities of color the hardest.
+Although about half of the people shot and killed by police every year in the United States are white, the proportional weight of police violence hits communities of color the hardest.

-The Washington Post’s database breaks down the stark racial disparities for people in the United States killed by police shootings since Jan.
-1, 2015.
+The Washington Post’s database breaks down the stark racial disparities for people in the United States killed by police shootings since January 1, 2015.
+The statistics show the following

-- Police killed white people at a rate of 2.3 per million per year
+- Police killed white people at a rate of 2.4 per million in population each year.

-- Police killed Hispanic people at a rate of 2.5 per million per year
+- Police killed Hispanic people at a rate of 2.7 per million in population each year.

-- Police killed Black people at a rate of 5.8 per million per year
+- Police killed Black people at a rate of 6.1 per million in population each year.

-In other words, Black Americans are more than 2 times as likely to be killed by the police than white people.
+In other words, Black Americans are more than twice as likely to be killed by the police than white people.

-And according to the 2022 Police Violence report, a product of the Mapping Police Violence team, Black Americans were not only more likely to be killed by police than other races.
-They were also more likely to be unarmed and less likely to be threatening someone when killed.
+Furthermore, according to the 2024 Police Violence report, a product of the Mapping Police Violence team, Black Americans were not only more likely to be killed by police than other races, but they were also more likely to be unarmed and less likely to be threatening someone when killed.

 Which US police department has the highest rate of deadly force against Black Americans?

 Police brutality in St. Louis is particularly prevalent against the Black community.
-According to Mapping Police Violence, from 2013 through June 2023, the St. Louis Metropolitan Police Department killed 48 people, including 41 Black people.
+According to Mapping Police Violence, from 2013 through June 2023, the St. Louis Metropolitan Police Department killed 48 people, 41 of which were Black.
 That equates to an average annual rate of killings of Black people by police of 30.4 per 1 million.
 Moreover, Oklahoma PD officers killed Black people at 10.3 times the rate of white people.

 What's the risk of being killed by police violence by age and gender?

-According to The Washington Post, among the 8,613 people shot and killed by the police, 8,191 — or over 95% — are male.
-And more than half of the victims are between 20 and 40 years old.
+According to The Washington Post, among the 10,429 people shot and killed by the police between 2015 and 2024, over 95 percent were male.
+And more than half of the victims were between 20 and 40 years old.

 So overall, the profile of people killed by the police tends to be overwhelmingly male, mostly young, and disproportionately Latino and Black men.